INFORMSJoC/2024.0575/README.md

 ## Replicating

 To replicate the results presented in the paper, run the code located in the [figures](figures) folder.
 This will generate the corresponding plots found in the [plots](experiments/plots) folder using the output .pickle files from the [outputs](experiments/outputs) folder.
+For example, to create Figure 12a, execute the script
+'''
+python figures/figure12a.py
+'''

 To replicate these .pickle files, execute the code in the [run](run) folder.